Course: $160ENROL IN TLIF0006

 This unit, TLIF0006 Administer a fatigue risk management system, involves the skills and knowledge required to administer a fatigue management system in the Heavy Vehicle sector.
 In particular, how to implement and monitor fatigue management strategies; and recognising breaches of fatigue management policies, procedures and regulations.

 NOTE: A copy of your Driver’s Licence with Photo will be required for Identification purposes with the enrollment.

-Furthermore, it includes developing and assessing staff competence in fatigue management; providing feedback to staff on any shortcomings in their fatigue management skills and knowledge; and reporting to management on the implementation of fatigue management policy and procedures
+Furthermore, it includes developing and accessing staff competence in fatigue management; providing feedback to staff on any shortcomings in their fatigue management skills and knowledge; and reporting to management on the implementation of fatigue management policy and procedures.

 Therefore, persons achieving competence in this unit will need to fulfill the requirements of the applicable Commonwealth and state/territory legislation and relevant regulations covering the management of fatigue in the workplace.
 Work is performed under limited supervision generally as a team leader or supervisor.
 It involves the application of relevant regulations and the principles of fatigue management when administering the implementation of an organisation’s fatigue management strategies during work operations in a defined workplace.